jpdarago/fuzzyfinder/README.md

-fuzzymatcher
+fuzzyfinder
 ============

-Fuzzy select among lines in stdout.
+Fuzzy select among lines in stdin.
+Lines are filtered according to an interactive query inputed by the user.
+The selected line will be outputed to stdout.
+A line matches a query if the query is a subsequence of the line.

 It tries to imitate selecta (https://github.com/garybernhardt/selecta) but it is written in C so it should be faster (I haven't profiled so I